1LUC1D4710N/windows-doh-registry/WHY-THIS-MATTERS.md

 **Users: Don't wait.
 Better DNS privacy is here.** 🔒

 **Together, we can make Windows more private and secure for everyone.** 🌟

 ---

+> **DNS0.eu and all related IP addresses have been removed because the service was discontinued on October 17th, 2025.
+For secure DNS-over-HTTPS, use alternatives like DNS4EU or NextDNS.io.**

+---